An Overview of Board Characteristics to Help You Find the Right SUP

 Wider boards will usually add to the stability, as will rails with added thickness and volume.

 Check out this post for more information on SUP stability.

 If your aim is to start in the waves, you’re going to look for something with surf board design characteristics.
 This may include a thruster fin set-up (three fins – one centered, one on each side).

 A surf or wave SUP will usually be a little shorter and have a planing hull.
 These boards also often have increased rockers and concaved hulls towards the tail to make it easier to carve in waves.

 Many of us want the option of taking the board on flatwater cruises and into the small surf.
 In this case, a hybrid or crossover SUP can be a great choice.

 Hybrid and crossovers SUPs sometimes fall into the all-arounder category, where the board description would note the ability to handle waves as well as displacement in choppy flatwater.

-If you are looking for something to just mess around on – something that will be fun for the whole family – then stick to the all-arounder and beginner boards.
-These boards are designed with affordable durability, cushy deck pads, and plenty of stability for first time SUPers.
+If you are looking for something to just mess around with – something that will be fun for the whole family – then stick to the all-arounder and beginner boards.
+These boards are designed for affordable durability, cushy deck pads, and plenty of stability for first-time SUPers.

 3 Cool Boards to Check Out